 #11.
 Substitute regular wheat pasta with organic whole grain or quinoa pasta.

 #12.
 Substitute regular wheat flour in a recipe with gluten-free flour and one teaspoon xanthan gum (per cup of regular flour in the recipe) for a gut-friendly alternative.

 #13.
 Serve every evening meal with a big green salad.
-Heart-healthy greens such as kale, spinach, arugula, and watercress can be used in place of (or in addition to) lighter and more watery greens like iceberg lettuce and romaine.
+Heart-healthy greens such as watercress, kale, spinach, and arugula can be used in place of (or in addition to) lighter and more watery greens like iceberg lettuce and romaine.
 This provides a big boost of healthy nutrients and phytochemicals.

 #15.
 Instead of croutons on the salad, sprinkle it liberally with nuts like almonds, cashews, pecans, or walnuts for a dose of healthy fats.
 Roasted chickpeas are another healthy crouton replacement.

 #16.
 Instead of buying flavored yogurt, take plain Greek yogurt and add your own additions.
-This could include any or all of the following for a delicious and much more nutritious breakfast or snack option: vanilla protein powder, organic berries, chopped unsalted nuts, ground flaxseed, cinnamon or vanilla, and a drizzle of honey.
+This could include any or all of the following for a delicious and much more nutritious breakfast or snack option: chocolate or vanilla bone broth protein powder, organic berries, chopped unsalted nuts, ground flaxseed, cinnamon or vanilla, and a drizzle of honey.

 #17.
 Substitute chopped dates or unsweetened applesauce for sugar in a recipe.
 There are lots of resources online to help you figure out how to substitute healthier sweeteners for table sugar.
 Simply Google “sugar substitutes for baking.”

 #18.
 Serve sparkling water with fruit slices or a drop or two of citrus essential oils instead of sugar- and chemical-laden sodas.
 (For more healthy water options, check out our Detox Water recipes.)